MartianColonist/Excalibur/docs/index.rst

-Cthulhu's documentation.
+Cthulhu's documentation
 =============================================

-Welcome to Cthulhu!
+Welcome to Cthulhu's lair!

-Cthulhu is a Python package that allows users to effortlessly create molecular and atomic cross sections to aid in their own research, including for the creation of accurate atmospheric retrieval models.
+Cthulhu is a Python package that allows users to effortlessly create molecular and atomic absorption cross sections from online line list databases for exoplanet or brown dwarf radiative transfer application.

+Cross sections encode the interaction strength between light and gases in an atmosphere, making their accurate computation a core requirement for calculating spectra of substellar atmospheres.

 Cthulhu's features currently include:

+* Fully Python, lowering the barrier to learn how cross sections are made.
-* Capability to download line lists from online databases, including ExoMol, HITRAN, HITEMP, and VALD
+* Automatically download line lists from online databases, including ExoMol, HITRAN, HITEMP, and VALD.
-* Cross section computations performed at high speeds (≈ 10,000 transition per second)
+* Calculate cross sections at high speeds (≈ 100,000 transition per second).
-* Plotting scripts to create beautiful, organized graphs to include in research papers and presentations
-* Completely written in Python, making it easy for researchers to use and adapt the code
-* Designed to be used from a personal laptop, no supercomputers needed
+* Generate HDF5 opacity files to plug into your favourite radiative transfer code.
+* Produce visually-appealing plots out of the box.
+* Runs on your laptop (for smaller line lists) or on a supercomputer.

 If this is your first time using Cthulhu, please proceed to the Introduction page on the sidebar.